mui/mui-x/docs/data/date-pickers/adapters-locale/adapters-locale.md

 {{"demo": "LocalizationMoment.js"}}

 :::warning
-Some of `moment` methods do not support scoped local.
+Some of the `moment` methods do not support scoped locales.
 To have a correct localization—you will have to manually update the global locale before updating it in `LocalizationProvider`.

 ```tsx